 There will be two 120-minute tests and a final exam.
 All exams will be taken online in WebAssign.
-Only non-graphing TI-83/84 calculators (except the TI-92 or TI-89 or equivalent) are allowed for Test Center-proctored exams.
-Formula sheet(s) may be provided.
+Only non-graphing TI-83/84 calculators (except the TI-92 or TI-89 or equivalent) are allowed on exams.
+Formula sheet(s) will be provided.
 You will need to provide the details of each question (show your work) on scratch paper and upload images documenting your work to WebAssign.